VIRGINIA GORDON

 At that time, the new park extended to just under 1,300 acres.
 Much of this land had been acquired by the City of Columbus in the 1970s, when the city intended to submerge the area and create a reservoir for Columbus’s and Franklin County’s future drinking water needs.
 This Upper Darby Dam project attracted widespread opposition from environmental groups and the plan wasn’t fully dropped until 1992.

 Ironically, merely the proposal of the Upper Dam Project, and another ultimately rejected flood-control reservoir project, the Lower Dam Project proposed by the US Army Corps of Engineers, had spared the Darby Creek watershed from the attentions of housing and strip mall developers.
 Their eyes would have been on the area, after the I-70 and I-270 construction in the 60s and 70s created a population swell.
-But no one builds a strip mall on land that might be 50-feet underwater in times-to-come.
+But no one builds a strip mall on land that might be 50 feet underwater in times-to-come.

-Today, thanks to this combination of good fortune and good management, Prairie Oaks Metro Park has grown steadily and now stands at 2,203 acres.
+Today, thanks to this combination of good fortune and good management, Prairie Oaks Metro Park has grown steadily and now stands at 2,291 acres.
 More than two miles of Big Darby Creek flows through the park, which also features some outstanding natural areas that predate European settlement.
 This includes a 30-acre oak-savanna, a mixture of oak woods and grasses that provides a perfect habitat for grassland bird species.
-To honor the pre-settlement history of the Darby Plains, once a vast wet-prairie ecosystem, Metro Parks has restored 800 acres of prairie at the park, using native seeds hand-collected from tiny remnant prairies.
-The prairies are a must-see for park guests in July and August, when the spectacular blooms of various coneflower and sunflower species produce a riot of color in amongst the tall prairie grasses.
+This stand of old-growth trees marks a transition between the old Darby Plains prairies and the forested areas to the east.

 DARBY BEND LAKES